choonghyunryu/dlookr/README.md

 #>  [37] No  Yes Yes No  No  Yes Yes Yes Yes Yes No  Yes Yes Yes Yes Yes Yes Yes
 #>  [55] No  Yes Yes Yes Yes Yes Yes No  Yes Yes No  No  Yes Yes Yes Yes Yes No
 #>  [73] Yes No  No  No  Yes No  Yes Yes Yes Yes Yes Yes No  No  Yes No  Yes No
-#>  [91] No  Yes Yes Yes Yes Yes No  Yes No  No  No  Yes No  Yes Yes Yes No  Yes
+#>  [91] No  Yes Yes No  Yes Yes No  Yes No  No  No  Yes No  Yes Yes Yes No  Yes
 #> [109] Yes No  Yes Yes No  Yes Yes Yes No  Yes Yes Yes Yes Yes Yes No  Yes No
 #> [127] Yes Yes Yes No  Yes Yes Yes Yes Yes No  No  Yes Yes No  Yes Yes Yes Yes
 #> [145] No  Yes Yes No  No  Yes No  No  No  No  No  Yes Yes No  No  No  No  No